Urunov/Spring-in-Action-5-Book-All-Projects/README.md

 To fix the errors, simply install Lombok.
 Lombok has support for most common (and arguably a few uncommon) IDEs, so no matter which IDE you use, you should be covered.
 See [Lombok] https://projectlombok.org/setup/overview for details on installing Lombok in your IDE.

 # InAddition
-In that folder, you can donwload [Spring in Action], and Annotation explanations.
+In that folder, you can donwload [Spring in Action] https://github.com/Hamdambek/Spring-in-Action-5-Book-All-Projects/tree/master/InAddition, and Annotation explanations.

+# Thymeleaf